42-mraasvel/web-server/documentation/readme/README.md

 	}
 	```

-	These contain the options for how the web server should handle the requests.
+	Server blocks contain options for how the web server handles requests.
+There can be multiple server blocks.

-	The server blocks are resolved using the request interface address, the top-most block is the default server.
+	Server blocks are resolved using the request address, the top-most block is the default.

-	There can be multiple server blocks, each block can listen on multiple IP:PORT pairs.

 - Listen Directive
 	```
 	listen 127.0.0.1:8080;
 	```
-	Instructs the server to accept requests on this IP:PORT pair, multiple listen directives can be present in the same block.
+	Instructs the server to accept requests on this IP:Port pair, multiple listen directives can be present in the same block.
 	```
 	listen 8081;
 	```
-	If an IP is not specified, the server will bind to all interfaces for this port.
+	If an IP is not specified, the server will listen to all addresses for this port.

 - Server Names (optional)
 	```
 	server_name example.com *.example.com www.example.* "";
 	```
-	Used to further resolve server block for a request if there are multiple matches using the `Host` header field in the request.
+	Used to further resolve server blocks for a request if there are multiple matches using the `Host` header field in the request.

-	The wildcard `*` matches any number of characters before or after the given string.
+	Server names support wildcards `*`.

-	The empty server_name `""` will match with an empty Host header field.
-If no server_names are specified, this is the default value.
+	The empty server name `""` will match with an empty `Host` header field.
+If no server name is specified, `""` will be set as the default value.

 - Error Pages (optional)
 	```
 	error_page 404 /error_pages/404.html;
 	```

-	Specify a custom file to respond to certain error codes.
-If not specified or the file doesn't exist, the web server's default response is used.
+	Specify a custom file to respond to a given error code.
+If the error_page directive is not specified or the given file doesn't exist, the web server's default response is used.

 - Client Max Body Size (optional)
 	```